 It felt strange writing a blog post titled “How I Paid Off Almost $60k In Debt in 16 Months and 4 Days.”
 Not because it didn’t happen (because it did: the precise amount was $59,043).
 But because to see it there in black and white was surreal.

-I’ve read at least a hundred posts with similar titles that always felt to me as if they were describing what was possible for other people, not me.
+I’ve read a lot of posts with similar titles that always felt to me as if they were describing what was possible for other people, not me.
 And yet, here I am.

 Is this what you’re thinking?
 Are you reading this saying to yourself, “of course, she could do it since she [fill in the blank]”?
 Well, it’s true there were many factors working in my favor during my debt-free journey (which I discuss below).
-But I also think there were actions I took that anyone could take to improve their financial situation.
+But I also think there were actions I took that anyone could take to—at the very least—improve their financial situation.

 How I Came to Be Almost $60k in Debt